innoTUgrid/backend/README.md

 The backend consists of multiple independent services each providing different functionality.

 ### how to run this code

-- start the container running the database detached from the terminal `docker compose up db`
+1. start the container running the database detached from the terminal `docker compose up db`
-- check if container is running
+2. check if container is running
 `docker ps`
-- execute migrations
+3. execute migrations
 `sqlx migrate run`
-- compile & start backend server
+4. compile & start backend server
 `cargo run`
-- test API endpoint using ~curl~
+5. test API endpoint using *curl*
 `curl -X GET localhost:3000`

+### access database
 - access the database container
 `docker exec -it timescaledb bash`
 - log into database